Why join a Rotary Club?

 Personal Development - Rotary is an organisation of successful professionals.
 Team building, fundraising, public speaking, planning, organization, and communication are just a sampling of the leadership skills that club members can exercise and enhance.
 Being a Rotary leader provides further experience in learning how to motivate, inspire, and guide others.

 Diversity in Membership - Rotary’s classification system ensures that a club’s membership represents a variety of the community’s men and women, including leaders in business, industry, the arts, government, sports, the military, and religion.
-Rotary clubs are non-political, nonreligious, and open to all cultures, races, and creeds.
+Rotary clubs are non-political, non-religious, and open to all cultures, races, and creeds.

 We sincerely believe that The Rotary Club of Altrincham is one of the friendliest clubs in the UK.
-If you would like to make enquiries concerning Membership, without an obligation to becoming a member, then please contact us.
+If you would like to make enquiries concerning Membership, without an obligation to become a member, then please contact us.